Blog > Documentation > BIRP Notes Guide for Mental Health Professionals

 BIRP Notes Template

-BIRP notes are a template mental health professionals use to document their clients' progressions and treatment plans.
+BIRP notes are a format mental health professionals use to document their clients' progress and treatment plans.
 BIRP is an acronym used to help clinicians organize their notes into four specific sections — Behavior, Intervention, Response, and Plan.

 BIRP notes are a type of clinical record that helps ensure clients receive continuous care, especially if they change providers or see multiple specialists.